Online MBA Program in Public Relations

 - Copywriting: Students learn to write compelling, effective promotional materials for both print and digital media outlets.

-In most cases, programs that offer students the opportunity to earn an online MBA in public relations will require that applicants possess a bachelor’s degree in a similar field and have a minimum of one year of work experience in the field.
+In most cases, programs that offer students the opportunity to earn an online MBA in public relations will require applicants to possess a bachelor’s degree in a similar field and have a minimum of one year of work experience in the field.
 Additionally, many online MBA programs require prospective students to have high GMAT scores; however, some schools are now waiving the GMAT requirement 2 so that they can attract more students to their online MBA programs.

 What Unique Career Paths Can I Pursue With an MBA Specializing in Public Relations?